La Teja: History

 Before being recognized as a town, Jesuits and Spanish, Italian and Basque immigrants had created communities in the area that would become La Teja.
 Buying Jesuit land, the British entrepreneur Samuel Fisher Lafone created a meat curing plant in the area, and with the help of the city planned 122 city blocks in the area.
-The neighborhood was established in 12 of September 1842 as Puebla Victoria, naming it after the then Queen of England Queen Victoria.
+The neighborhood was established on September 12, 1842, as Pueblo Victoria, naming it after the then Queen of England Queen Victoria.

 The neighborhood later grew during the early 21st century waves of European immigrants to Uruguay.
-These communities created an industrial working class neighborhood strongly identified with militancy and solidarity found in urban politics in the region.
+These communities created an industrial working-class neighborhood strongly identified with militancy and solidarity found in urban politics in the region.
 The Civic-military dictatorship of Uruguay targeted local leaders in the neighborhood during its repression of dissent.

-During the industrial period lead by Import substitution industrialization policies, the neighborhood grew during the 1970s and 80s as workers moved into the neighborhood to be near factories.
+During the industrial period led by Import substitution industrialization policies, the neighborhood grew during the 1970s and 80s as workers moved into the neighborhood to be near factories.
 As workers built up housing in the area, the native marsh was frequently backfilled with industrial and construction waste that was easily available.
 Both formal and informal settlements in the neighborhood were built on reclaimed, and sometimes contaminated, industrial sites.

 In the early 2000s, several local children were identified to have high lead exposure.
 After investigation, doctors and public health officials discovered broad contamination of the community.
 In response, the community formed what anthropologist Daniel Renfrew called "the first environmental justice movement in Uruguay", embodied in the organization Comisión Vivir sin Plomo (Commission for a Life Without Lead).
 The group was led by Carlos Pilo, a local militant community organizer.
 The campaign led by the community resulted in a widespread public health awareness of lead contamination and eventual regulation in the country.